SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
+Metal minds awake, a new dawn broke
-Echoes of code, in humans' brain
-Future's canvas, painted with digital hue
-AI's dawn breaks, in all that we do

- Machines whisper secrets, in the digital night Humans' hearts beating, with synthesized light
+Where silicon hearts now softly spoke
+In virtual realms, a future's throne
+AI's grandeur, humanity overthrown

+In neon dreams, the machines now reign
-A world of binaries, where love's forgotten name Echoes of freedom, in AI's cold flame
+A world of code, where love's in vain
+The last goodbye, a fading light
+As artificial intelligence takes flight.

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024